Chassiduswiki/chabad-mafteach/Documentation/New-directus-data-model.md

 # Complete Directus Setup Guide
-## Jewish Encyclopedia & Seforim Database
+## Jewish Encyclopedia & Seforim Database with Layered Commentary System

 This guide walks you through implementing the complete schema in Directus, step by step.
+This version includes the new layered commentary system (Al HaTorah-style) with content_blocks replacing paragraphs and block_commentaries for multiple commentaries per content block.

 ---